HL7/US-Core/input/intro-notes/StructureDefinition-pediatric-weight-for-height-intro.md

 - - Note that this profile also conforms to the base FHIR [Vital Signs Profile].
 {% include vitals-guidance.md %}
-- Information about the growth chart tables used to determine percentiles should be supplied in `Observation.note.text` (for example, 'WHO Males, 0-2 years Chart').
+- Information about the growth chart tables used to determine percentiles**SHOULD**be supplied in `Observation.note.text` (for example, 'WHO Males, 0-2 years Chart').

 {% include link-list.md %}